-Where to start?
+Where should you start?

-An assault of the senses: Tekka Market
+Awaken the senses: Tekka Market

-Look out for a building that is as bright as the wares you’ll find inside!
+Look out for a building as bright as the wares you’ll find inside!
 A short stroll from Tekka Market will lead you to Little India Arcade on Campbell Road.
-Here you’ll find the full Indian shopping experience, perfect for ticking wooden elephants, embroidered bags, Bollywood movie DVDs, dazzling bangles and Indian sweets off your shopping list.
-Moghul Sweet Shop is worth tracking down for its Indian desserts, including spicy samosas… yum!
+This colourful 1920s building is hard to miss!

-Family fun activity: For a more novel lunchtime dining experience, try Lagnaa Barefoot Dining – the clue is in the name!
+Fun family activity: For a more novel lunchtime dining experience, try Lagnaa Barefoot Dining – the clue is in the name!
 Sit barefoot on the floor and chow down on some delish Indian food.

 Soak in the culture: Temple time!

-Family fun activity: Make a list of obscure items you might need for your kitchen cupboards, and then challenge the kids to track them down.
+Fun family activity: Make a list of obscure items you might need for your kitchen cupboards, and then challenge the kids to track them down.

 Go on a local history lesson: Indian Heritage Centre

-Family fun activity: Grab a copy of the Little India Heritage Trail booklet at the Visitor Centre and go exploring to tick off all the recommended sites.
+Fun family activity: Grab a copy of the Little India Heritage Trail booklet at the Visitor Centre and go exploring to tick off all the recommended sites.

 All that glitters IS gold: Serangoon Road